-If a barcode is printed on your invoice, you may pay your monthly plan premium at any retail CVS location (excluding CVS pharmacies in Target and Schnucks stores).
+If a barcode is printed on your invoice, you may pay your monthly Part D late enrollment penalty, if owed, at any retail CVS location (excluding CVS pharmacies in Target and Schnucks stores).
 You can do this by taking your invoice and having it rung up at the register like any prescription or item you are purchasing.
 The CVS associate will ask you how much you would like to pay toward your premium and you will need to confirm the amount on the credit/debit card machine.
 You will then be able to pay the premium along with any other items you are purchasing with cash or credit/debit cards.